 In October General Robert Nivelle renewed the attack on the German lines at Verdun with great intensity recapturing Fort Douaumont and Fort Vaux in the process.
-Seen as the man to get the job done he replaced Joffre as French Commander-in-Chief in December of 1916.
-Nivelle believed that victory could be achieved if the Germans were just hit hard enough, and he launched massive assaults at Champagne throughout the spring of 1917.
-None of his efforts succeeded but the casualty list was enormous.
+Seen as the man to get the job done, he replaced Joffre as French Commander-in-Chief in December of 1916 when he lost the confidence of the government and was forced into retirement.
+Nivelle believed that victory could be achieved if the Germans were just hit hard enough.
+His plan to break through the German salient at Champagne was rendered pointless when the Germans withdrew to the Hindenburg Line, but he still launched an offensive against the new stronger position at Chemin des Dames in April 1917.
+None of his grand efforts succeeded but the casualty list was enormous.

-By the fall of 1917 the belief that the lives of soldiers were being carelessly wasted led French troops to mutiny.
+By May 1917 the belief that the lives of soldiers were being carelessly wasted led French troops to mutiny.
 The poor conditions they were forced to live under added to these feelings of neglect and discontent began to spread rapidly through the ranks.
-Bolstering them were a large number of strikes being called on the home front.
 After awhile half the French Army was challenging orders.
-They weren’t demanding an end to the conflict; they would continue to hold their positions on the front line, but many refused to risk their lives for what they saw as pointless offensive operations at the hands of incompetent leadership.
-This situation still posed a great danger to France for there was no telling how the army might behave if faced with a major German offensive.
+They would continue to hold their positions on the frontline, but many units refused to move up refusing to risk their lives for what they saw as pointless offensive operations at the hands of incompetent leadership.
+When Leon Trotsky exiled in Paris put out a newspaper that helped to stimulate strikes on the home front while the Russian battalions serving on the Western front agitated for Bolshevism, military grievances soon turned political.
+Small army units marched on Paris but resistance was more spontaneous than organized, they were all halted and ringleaders shot.
+This situation still posed a great danger to France for if faced with a major German offensive the French defenses would not hold for long.
 Luckily the mutiny was one of the few secrets they managed to keep out of German hands.
 Censorship had already been growing more strict since July out of fear that subversive ideas might spread.
 Letters and cards were scrutinized, and any comments that might adversely affect morale were blocked out with ink.

 The failure of the Nivelle Campaign also had a great effect on French Politics.
 Joseph Caillaus, a former premier of France now headed the Radical Socialists, the largest party in the Chamber of Deputies.
 He did not believe there was any good reason for France and Germany to be fighting and that they would be better off as allies.
 In secret negotiations with Germany he agreed to end the War if he came to power, and even suggested that a new alliance of France, Italy and Spain (Latin League) be formed to attack their old enemy England.
 The current French government was already week, and the loses of the Nivelle Offensive guaranteed it would fall.
 Caillaux enlisted the help of the powerful Interior Minister, Louis Malvy in his plans to regain power; but when Malvy was found to have suspicious ties to Germany he was forced to resign in August and the Ribot government fell with him in scandal.
 By November the power vacuum had led to a constitutional crisis and It was up to President Raymond Poincare to choose a new Prime Minister.
 While the war weary public was leaning toward Caillaux, Poincare considered him a traitor and chose Georges Clemenceau of the Radical Party instead even though he detested him.
 This insured that France would not work toward victory as much as the defeat of Germany.
 Further accusations led to Malvy’s and Caillaux’s arrest in 1918.
 They would not receive trials until after the War when Caillaux was cleared of treason while Malvy was exiled to Spain.

 Georges Clemenceau was a strong critic of the handling of the War, and after he was appointed prime minister in November 1917 he took more direct control over how things were run.
-Unlike Caillaux he believed in fighting out this conflict to the very end (la guerre jusqu’au bout).
-With the help of General Petain who replaced Neville in May, they began to make changes that turned the tide of the mutiny.
-Ringleaders within the French Army were weeded out to be imprisoned or shot after mock trials if they got any at all.
-Reforms were also made that began to make life better for the average French soldier and unrest died down.
-While morale was raised and some limited offenses resumed, the continued collective indiscipline as Petain called it, left France incapable of waging war.
-French generals now put their hopes for the future on the arrival of the Americans who had just begun to arrive.
+Very strict censorship was imposed on the press, and political opposition to the War was stamped out through intimidation.
+Unlike Caillaux, he believed in fighting out this conflict to the very end (la guerre jusqu’au bout).
+With the help of General Petain who replaced Neville in May, they continued to make changes that turned the tide of the mutiny.
+Ringleaders within the French Army and the troublesome Russian Brigades were weeded out to be imprisoned or shot after mock trials if they got any at all.
+Needed reforms were also made that began to make life better for the average French soldier and unrest died down.
+While morale was raised and some limited offenses resumed, the continued collective indiscipline as Petain called it, left France only capable of waging a limited war.
+French generals now put their hopes for the future on the Americans who had just begun to arrive.

 When the United States entered the War in April 1917, it only had a small standing army.
 Though it would take some time to train and transport all the troops, General Foch was anxious for their presence on French soil to prove their commitment was real.
 With General Petain still trying to quench the mutiny within the French army, America’s entry into the War was desperately needed to boost the morale of both French soldiers and civilians.
 American generals did not believe their army would be adequately equipped and trained to fight until 1919, they acquiesced to political needs and the first troops of Pershing’s American Expeditionary Force began arriving at St. Nazaire in June.